Injective symmetric quantaloid-enriched categories: Example: injective partial metric spaces

 for all $f\in\Sup[0,1]$, where $f^{\star}:[0,1]\to[0,1]$ is the right adjoint of $f$.
 Furthermore, it is straightforward to verify that

 for all $f\in\Sup[0,1]$, and consequently,

 is a subquantale of $\Sup[0,1]$ that is non-commutative, non-divisible, integral and involutive. \end{enumerate} \end{exmp}

-Since integral and involutive quantales are precisely integral and involutive quantaloids with only one object, our results in Sections \ref{Inj-Sym-Q-Cat}--\ref{Essential-embed-Sym-Q-Cat} can be applied to all the quantales (except $\Sup[0,1]$) listed in Example \ref{quantale-exmp}.
-In particular, by setting $\CQ=[0,\infty]$, our Theorems \ref{hypercomplete=injective} and \ref{injective-hull} are reduced to Theorems \ref{Met-injective} and \ref{Met-injective-hull} (by the aid of Remarks \ref{hypercomplete-def-QRel} and \ref{TX-def-QRel}), respectively, which characterize injective objects and injective hulls in the category $\Met$ of (classical) metric spaces and non-expansive maps.
+Since integral and involutive quantales are precisely integral and involutive quantaloids with only one object, our results in Sections \ref{Inj-Sym-Q-Cat}--\ref{Essential-embed-Sym-Q-Cat} generalize those in \cite{Jawhari1986,Kabil2020}.
+In particular, by setting $\CQ=[0,\infty]$, our Theorems \ref{hyperconvex=injective} and \ref{injective-hull} are reduced to Theorems \ref{Met-injective} and \ref{Met-injective-hull} (by the aid of Remarks \ref{hyperconvex-def-QRel} and \ref{TX-def-QRel}), respectively, which characterize injective objects and injective hulls in the category $\Met$ of (classical) metric spaces and non-expansive maps.
 Moreover, as we point out in Remark \ref{f-essential-comparison}, our Theorem \ref{f-essential} generalizes and refines the existing characterization of essential embeddings of metric spaces.

 \begin{rem} Since the implication in the quantale $[0,\infty]$ is given by \eqref{0-infty-imp}, while applying \eqref{LX-TX-def} and Remark \ref{TX-def-QRel} to the case of $\CQ=[0,\infty]$, in Theorem \ref{Met-injective-hull} it seems that $\sT(X,\al)$ should consist of maps $\mu:X\to[0,\infty]$ satisfying